Jarga/WebForms-MvcContainer/README.md

 MVC Container for Web Forms
 =================

-Container to allow Web Form pages to act like MVC Controllers and call into Controllers via route names
+Container to allow Web Forms pages to act like MVC Controllers and call into Controllers via route names

 Suggested Usage: